finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="deletePortfolio"></a>
 # **deletePortfolio**
-> DeletedEntityResponse deletePortfolio(scope, code)
+> DeletedEntityResponse deletePortfolio(scope, code).execute();

 DeletePortfolio: Delete portfolio

 Delete a particular portfolio.
 The deletion will take effect from the portfolio&#39;s creation datetime.
 This means that the portfolio will no longer exist at any effective datetime, as per the asAt datetime of deletion.

 ### Example
 ```java